groupserver/buildout/docs/groupserver-download.rst

 For your erudition, the packages that contain the programs and libraries that are required by GroupServer are listed for Ubuntu, CentOS, and RedHat Enterprise Linux.
+The installation script for Ubuntu runs ``apt-get`` to install all the requisite packages (see :doc:`groupserver-install`).

 +-------------+-----------------------------------------------+
 |             | Packages                                      |